Sandy Fawkes: Biography

 Fawkes was found as a baby in the Grand Union Canal.
 She never discovered the identity of her birth parents.
-Her birth was registered in the third quarter of 1929 as Unity P Boyce-Carmichele.
+Her birth was registered in the third quarter of 1929 as Unity Pansy Boyce-Carmichele.
 (The birthdate above is presumably an approximation.)

 Fawkes studied at Camberwell School of Art under John Minton.
 In 1949, she married Wally Fawkes, author of the cartoon strip Flook.
-The couple had four children, of whom the first died of SIDS.
+The couple had four children, Sarah, Joanna, Kate and Jamie of whom the first, Sarah, died of SIDS.
 In the 1960s she worked as fashion editor for both Vanity Fair and the Daily Sketch, and then in the 1970s, feature writer for the Daily Express.
+She and Fawkes divorced in 1964; she did not remarry.

 In 1974, Fawkes went to the United States on an unsuccessful assignment to try and interview several celebrities, including Vice-President Spiro Agnew.
 During this time she had a three-day affair with a man who turned out to be the serial killer Paul Knowles, and wrote a best selling book, Killing Time, later republished as Natural Born Killer.
 She said Knowles had been going by the name Daryl Golden and was unsatisfying in the bedroom, requiring self-stimulation in order to have sex.
 Later she was distraught to find out her acquaintance Susan MacKenzie had almost been raped by the killer at gunpoint following their time together.

 Fawkes died on 26 December 2005.